Bio-Techne (TECH)

 6. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last five years, Bio-Techne grew its sales at a decent 9.9% compounded annual growth rate.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Thankfully, Bio-Techne’s 8.8% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

 Bio-Techne Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Bio-Techne’s recent performance shows its demand has slowed as its annualized revenue growth of 3.1% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+Bio-Techne’s recent performance shows its demand has slowed as its annualized revenue growth of 3% over the last two years was below its five-year trend.
 Bio-Techne Year-On-Year Revenue Growth

-We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Bio-Techne’s organic revenue averaged 2.7% year-on-year growth.
+We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Bio-Techne’s organic revenue averaged 3% year-on-year growth.
 Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
 Bio-Techne Organic Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 3.5% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and implies its newer products and services will not accelerate its top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 3.6% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and suggests its newer products and services will not catalyze better top-line performance yet.

 7. Operating Margin